 Now for the blush, I like to use a light bright pink color, this one is called ‘Blushing.’
 Again keeping it super simple, give a nice big cheesy smile and apply it to the nice round apples of your cheeks.
 This is my husband’s favorite part, especially when I’m stressed or having a bad day, and getting ready for something because I have to smile, and of course when he points that out it always makes me a little annoyed at first, but then when I smile at myself in the mirror it always makes me laugh and feel a little better.

 Eyeshadow, eyeliner, and mascara

-I like to keep things nice and simple, so instead of using a separate eyeshadow palette, I just use the blush and bronzer again.
+I like to keep things nice and simple, so instead of using a separate eyeshadow palette, I just use the blush and bronzer again, just with the ‘Eyeshadow Brush‘ this time.
 I use the blush all over the lid, and then the bronzer along the crease.